8 years ago, someone told me I could can meat.

 Place flat/seal lids on each clean jar.
 Tighten ring lids until Finger Tight.They NEED to be tight, but not “Manly, manly CRAZY tight”

 Now that your meat is cooked, bottles cleaned, lids on… you are ready to start the cooking process.

 - On your CLEAN stove, place your pressure canner on the largest, most even burner.
-Place the rack on bottom.
+Place the rack in the bottom of the canner.
 DO NOT place the jars on the bottom of the canner, it NEEDS to be on the rack.

 - Put 3 quarts HOT/warm water into the canner.
 You MAY add 2 Tbsp Distilled white vinegar to help keep the jars from getting a “foggy” look.

-- Put the lid on properly(following the instruction manual), and turn on oven to a high setting.
+- Put the lid on properly(following the instruction manual), and turn on stove to a high setting.
 Do NOT put the “gasket” on yet.

 - Wait… about 10-15 min depending on your stove… till you start to see/feel/hear steam coming from the steam vent.
 Set your timer for 10 min.

 - After 10 min of exhausting the steam, you will place on your “Gasket”.
 This will allow your canner to start to build pressure.